 Transamerica Trust Company.
 TTC is an lowa trust company that provides trustee services.
 TTC is a wholly owned indirect subsidiary of Transamerica Corporation, which conducts most of its operations through subsidiary companies engaged in the insurance business or in providing non-insurance financial services.
-All of the stock of Transamerica Corporation is indirectly owned by Aegon Ltd, the securities of which are publicly traded.
-Aegon Ltd, a holding company, conducts its business through subsidiary companies engaged primarily in the insurance business.
+All of the stock of Transamerica Corporation is indirectly owned by Aegon Ltd., the securities of which are publicly traded.
+Aegon Ltd., a holding company, conducts its business through subsidiary companies engaged primarily in the insurance business.

-TTC has the overall management and investment authority with respect to the Funds, subject to Mesirow's role as described in this Disclosure Memorandum.
+TTC has the overall management and investment authority with respect to the Funds notwithstanding Mesirow's role as described in this Disclosure Memorandum.
 TTC may retain and consult with such investment advisers or other consultants, including, but not limited to, any affiliate of TTC, as TTC in its sole discretion may deem advisable, to assist it in carrying out its responsibilities under the Declaration of Trust.
 TTC has engaged Mesirow as described herein.

 Mesirow.
-Mesirow Financial Investment Management, Inc. has sole discretion, as a fiduciary within the meaning of Section 3(38) of ERISA, for managing each Fund's, allocation (if any) of investment in the Group Annuity Contract and for directing TTC regarding the investment and allocation (if any) of the Fund assets to, and/or contributions to or withdrawals from, the Transamerica Stable Value Option provided that Mesirow must choose from a suite of Underlying Funds specified by TTC and in no event may the allocation to the Transamerica Stable Value Option exceed 50% of a Glide Path.
-Mesirow is responsible for advising TTC if the universe of available Underlying Funds, including the Transamerica Stable Value Option, is insufficient to permit Mesirow to construct a prudent investment portfolio designed to meet the Fund's investment objective.
-Mesirow exercises discretionary fiduciary authority for all proxies, corporate actions and other shareholder rights in respect of the Underlying Funds.
+Mesirow Financial Investment Management, Inc. is an SEC-registered investment adviser.
+It has sole discretion, as a fiduciary within the meaning of Section 3(38) of ERISA, for managing each Fund's, allocation (if any) of investment in the Transamerica Stable Value Option and for directing TTC regarding the investment and allocation (if any) of the Fund assets to, and/or contributions to or withdrawals from, the Transamerica Stable Value Option, provided that Mesirow must choose from a suite of Underlying Funds specified by TTC and in no event may the allocation to the Transamerica Stable Value Option exceed 50% of a Glide Path.
+Mesirow is responsible for advising TTC if the universe of available Underlying Funds is insufficient to permit Mesirow to construct a prudent investment portfolio designed to meet the Fund's investment objective.
+Mesirow exercises discretionary fiduciary authority for all proxies, corporate actions and other shareholder rights in respect of the Underlying Funds but has the right, at its discretion, to outsource such responsibilities to a reputable third-party proxy voting vendor.